Specialist Business Contract Lawyers

 Fewer schedules in contracts means less complexity.

 Fewer terms means less complexity.

 Lawyers usually love to pile on layers of "stuff".
 Often, it's not necessary for your business.
 It's practically impossible to get around once the contract is signed.

 We advise small business and emerging operators to set up contracts:

-- online and offline Terms of Business and Trade, to trade within the law and meet ever expanding regulatory requirements
+- online and offline Terms of Business and Trade, to trade within the law and meet ever-expanding and complicated regulatory requirements

-- master service agreement to streamline your legal business dealings
+- master service agreements: streamline your legal business dealings

 - framework agreements